CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Exercise 3.md

 1. Click on the **nic-spoke1-<inject key="DeploymentID" enableCopy="false"/>**.

-1. Select **Effective routes** under Help section and you should see a list of associated route tables.
+1. Select **Effective routes** under the Help section and you should see a list of associated route tables.
 This information provides details about the routes currently in effect.